Photo by davide ragusa on Unsplash

 15:00 6.3 Hysteresis-Induced Neuromorphic Behavior in 180nm Bulk PMOS Devices at 3K

-James Watt School of Engineering University of Glasgow
+James Watt School of Engineering, University of Glasgow, Glasgow, United Kingdom

 ABSTRACT: This work investigates the neuromorphic behavior of TSMC 180nm bulk PMOS devices at 3K, focusing on hysteresis and synaptic characteristics.
 Gated pulsed measurements reveal potentiation and depression behavior, with conductance changes due to pulse amplitude and width variations.
 These findings contribute to the early stage development of cryogenic neuromorphic quantum computing systems.